 Her research, which has been widely presented and published, focuses on training healthcare providers to more effectively care for underserved patient populations, including correctional healthcare and limited English proficient patients.

-While at UCF, Díaz plans to continue her research in correctional healthcare using simulations to improve team communication during events such as attempted loss of life, acute cardiac crisis and crisis interventions.
+While at UCF, Díaz has continued her research in correctional healthcare using simulations to improve team communication during events such as attempted loss of life, acute cardiac crisis and crisis interventions.
 She is a fellow of the Academy of Nursing Education and has served as a simulation mentor for the International Nursing Association Simulation Clinical Learning.

 Previously, she was an associate clinical professor and director of clinical simulation and resource laboratories at the University of Connecticut.
 She completed her post-doctoral fellowship at Johns Hopkins University working with nationally renowned simulation expert Dr. Pamela Jeffries.

 Global Health Initiatives